lightbend/fdp-sample-applications/README.md

 (Note the redirection of input.)

 This starts the app running, which is a Spark Streaming app.
-We won't show the contents of the JSON file here, but it's a good example of running a Spark job with Marathon, where the application jar is served using a web server, the one inside `killrweather-lab`.
+We won't show the contents of the JSON file here, but it's a good example of running a Spark job with Marathon, where the application jar is served using a web server, the one inside `jim-lab`.

 #### 6. See What's Going On...